jakobevangelista/migration-sample-final/README.md

 #### Push to prod

 You are now able to push to prod.
-Users will start to be created within clerk!
+Users that are active on your site will start to be created within clerk!

 ### 2. Batch Import